Goobley/CommonRTAtomicFormat/spec/core-spec.md

 Collisional Rates
 -----------------

-The file will provide a top-level `collisional_rates` sequence.
+The file will provide a top-level `collisions` sequence.
 This sequence will contain the specification of the processes between each pair of levels of interest as a mapping.

 ### High-level format